-We wouldn’t let this design refresh out without a few new theme options to choose from!
-The biggest difference you’ll notice is in the transparent theme, and in the way you pick your theme.
+We wouldn’t let this design refresh without a few new theme options to choose from!
+The biggest difference you’ll notice is in the transparent theme, and how you pick your theme.

 Transparent or not, light or dark, just click a toggle to switch between options.
 When you switch between light and dark, the appropriate backgrounds will appear underneath for you to choose from.

 Lastly, a little new feature that should make working in tables and in the Gantt view a little easier: You can now access filters for a specific field by clicking on the column name.
 This saves time by enabling you to quickly drill down into your data without losing context.

 These are trying times.
 We hope you’re all well, staying inside when possible, helping each other out, and getting help when needed!
 Working from home or under great pressure can be strenuous so we hope that these changes to the app make your work, wherever you are, that little bit more delightful.

 A Sneak Peek at What’s Coming Next…

 On that note, we would like to introduce you to the newest member of the Zenkit family: Zenkit To Do.